ECMA-262-3 in detail. Chapter 7.2. OOP: ECMAScript implementation.

 // etc.

-This feature is often used to check the kind of an object, however, it is necessary to note that by the specification internal [[Class]] property of hosts-objects can be any, including values of the [[Class]] property of the built in objects, that in the theory does not make such checks 100% proved.
-For example, [[Class]] property of the document.childNodes.item(…) method in IE returns “String” (in other implementations, “Function” is returned):
+This feature is often used to check the kind of an object, however, it is necessary to note that by the specification internal [[Class]] property of hosts-objects can be any, including values of the [[Class]] property of the built in objects, that in theory does not make such checks 100% proved.
+For example, [[Class]] property of the document.childNodes.item(...) method in older IE returns "String" (in other implementations, "Function" is returned):

-// in IE - "String", in other - "Function"
+// in older IE - "String", in other - "Function"

 So, as we mentioned above, objects in ECMAScript are created via, so-called, constructors.

 Referencing to algorithm of creation of Function objects discussed in the Chapter 5.
-Functions, we see that function is a native object which among other properties has internal [[Construct]] and [[Call]] properties and also explicit prototype property — the reference to a prototype of the future objects (notice, NativeObject here and below is my pseudo-code naming convention for “native object” concept from ECMA-262-3, but not the built-in constructor).
+Functions, we see that function is a native object which among other properties has this internal [[Construct]] and [[Call]] properties and also explicit prototype property — the reference to a prototype of the future objects (notice, NativeObject here and below is my pseudo-code naming convention for “native object” concept from ECMA-262-3, but not the built-in constructor).

 F = new NativeObject();